-Fine examples of Bordeaux ceps (Boletus edulis) - 2006 was vintage of the century for cepes!
+Fine examples of Bordeaux ceps (Boletus edulis)

 After in every aspect perfect 2005 vintage, Bordeaux came down to earth in vintage 2006.
 Especially up to harvest and during the harvest, the weather was miles away from being advantageous for all districts in Bordeaux, and I could feel it during two weeks intense tastings in Bordeaux in April 2007.